Who is Strictly Come Dancing celebrity contestant Debbie McGee? Strictly finalist returning for 2019 Christmas special

 McGee has done her fair share of reality television, having appeared on Celebrity Wife Swap, Ant and Dec’s Saturday Night Takeaway and the celebrity version of Come Dine With Me, to name a few.

+“We haven’t had much time to rehearse, it would be much more difficult if Kevin had to really go into detail on every single thing.
+Whereas, you’ve reminded me of techniques and he’s taught me, given me some new tips, taught me a few new steps like on the locks thing and the kicking my leg which I didn’t know before.

+So, he’s actually pushed me a little bit further sometimes, nearly killed me off some days!”

-Strictly Come Dancing – The Christmas Special is on Christmas Day at 4.40pm on BBC One
+Strictly Come Dancing Christmas Special 2019 airs Christmas Day at 4.40pm on BBC One